xmartlabs/blog/_posts/2023-03-15-building-a-zero-shot-sign-pose-embedding-model.md

 ### Silhouette score

 We used the [silhouette score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) to measure how well the clusters are defined during the training step.
-Silhouette score will be high (close to 1) when all clusters of different classes are well separated from each other, and it will be low (close to -1) for the opposite.
+Silhouette's score will be high (close to 1) when all clusters of different classes are well separated from each other, and it will be low (close to -1) for the opposite.
 Our best model reached 0.7 on the train set and 0.1 on validation.

 Here is a scatter plot that shows how the classes are well separated into clusters.